 Help keep a balance of salt and water in the lungs

 Your doctor may have given you several different medicines and each has a different purpose.
-You should always take Pulmozyme as prescribed to help thin and loosen mucus.
+You should always take Pulmozyme as prescribed.
+In laboratory studies, Pulmozyme helped make mucus thinner and looser.
 On the next page, you’ll learn why it’s important to take your Pulmozyme as directed.

 *Enzymes are proteins created by the body to help speed up chemical reactions (such as the breakdown of molecules).

 Pulmozyme (dornase alfa) is indicated for daily administration along with standard therapies for the management of cystic fibrosis (CF) patients to improve pulmonary function.